Divide-By-0/blog/content/posts/things.md

 # Bathroom

-**[Mint Shampoo and Conditioner](https://amzn.to/3MXzOVZ) - $23.** Spent way too long finding hair products that were SLS-free, EWG-approved, and smelled good.
+**[Mint Shampoo and Conditioner](https://amzn.to/3MXzOVZ) - $23.** Spent way too long finding hair products that were SLS-free, EWG-approved, and smelled good.s
-**[Body Wash](https://amzn.to/3ox6j35) - $9.** Smells good, doesn't have SLS or other crap in it.
+**[Body Wash](https://amzn.to/3ox6j35) - $9.** Cheap and smells good, doesn't have SLS or other crap in it.
 **[The Softest Bathroom Mats](https://amzn.to/40pgfcg) - $20.** High pile and insanely soft and plush.
 **[Snail Trail Bee Venom Face Moisturizer](https://amzn.to/3AiZx3I) - $25.** It just feels soo good.
 Reddit recommended.
 **[Double Line Floss Picks](https://amzn.to/3oyc6oS) - $3.** These make flossing fun and are useful on the go -- it's super easy to grab on your way out, and the gunk comes out stick between the two strings.
 Normal floss cuts off circulation to my finger and so I never do it.
 **[Sekkisui Face Sunscreen](https://www.ebay.com/itm/323874987084?hash=item4b68741c4c:g:oKkAAOSwrHRdRLKA) - $20.** Non greasy, nice smelling, easy to apply sunscreen from /r/AsianBeauty.
 Other folks recommend Biore UV which I'm sure is good as well.
+**[Travel Toiletry Kit](https://amzn.to/40ulyHn) - $15.** I dump shampoo/conditioner/bodywash in here before I travel, because I really prefer to use my own.

 # Kitchen

 **[Water Bottle Cleaning Tablets](https://amzn.to/3An9LQh) - $8.** Put into your water bottle for 15 min to clean out the gunk.
-**[Dishwand](https://amzn.to/3KYDxQm) - $4.** Basicallly a sponge with a handle. sPut dishsoap onto it to clean dishes without having to touch a sponge.
+**[Dishwand](https://amzn.to/3KYDxQm) - $4.** Basicallly a sponge with a handle.
+Put dishsoap onto it to clean dishes without having to touch a sponge.
-**[Creme Brulee Torch](https://amzn.to/3UWvcBy) + [Fuel](https://amzn.to/3ox5fMJ) - $16.** Way more fun than a lighter or matchbox.
+**[Kitchen Torch](https://amzn.to/3UWvcBy) + [Fuel](https://amzn.to/3ox5fMJ) - $16.** Way more fun than a lighter or matchbox for all things fire.
-**[Ramen Bowls](https://amzn.to/3AeNuEo) - $40.** Spark joy, useful for most soupy foods.
+**[Ramen Bowls](https://amzn.to/3AeNuEo) - $40.** Sparks joy, useful for most soupy foods.

 I also use Athletic Greens each morning and have gazpacho in the fridge for a quick breakfast.
 I hate cooking and use a rotation of microwavable frozen food delivery services to eat (I promise it's less depressing and more tasty than it sounds).

 # Clothing

 **[Enro Face Masks](https://enro.com/collections/adults) - $20**.
 [Wirecutter tested](https://www.nytimes.com/wirecutter/reviews/best-cloth-face-masks/) face masks for filtration and comfort, and this won both hands down.
-It claims a PM0.1 filter, and tests consistently with that as well; it also maintains it for a few washes (but becomes half as effective at 50 washes; I usually lose mine before 10).
+It claims a PM0.1 filter, and tested consistently with that claim.
+It also maintains high filtration for a few washes (but becomes half as effective at 50 washes; I usually lose mine before 10).
 I use it in any place with asbestos risk as well; it's not a cure-all but it's better than any other mask for that.
 **[Shirt Stays](https://amzn.to/3N23Ckf) - $13.** Connect your dress shirt to your socks.
 Critical for formal dress shirts for me, to avoid it bunching up and look bad.
 **[Neck Gaiter](https://amzn.to/43PkT68) - $15.** Tighter and smaller than a scarf, critical in cold weather.
+**[Oura Ring](ouraring.com) - $300 + $72/year.** I actually find this most useful to feel comfortable consuming caffeine; I don't want to lose access to my own body's tiredness signals, but I find the Oura recommendations to be a decent enough substitute on those days.
+It's also cool to see the sleep staging -- I wish their timezone tracking was better; it often screws up data when flying, which is when I most want the data.
+I got it before the subscription, so I don't have to pay; with the subscription, it might be more worth it to get a secondhand gen 2 off of eBay instead.

 # Backpack

+**[Osprey Talon 22](https://www.rei.com/product/177573/osprey-talon-22-pack-mens) - $160.** Backpacking backpack that I use everyday.
+It has a few key straps that make the weight feel a lot lighter, especially above-the-shoulder and hip straps.
+One disadvantage is that there's no dedicated laptop pocket, so I have to use my [tablet sleeve](https://amzn.to/3UXD3yr) to separate it from my other things.
 **[Sidecar iPad Mount for Laptop](https://amzn.to/3L23EpQ) - $35.** Lets you mount your iPad on the side of your laptop as an extended display.
 Useful for traveling without a monitor.
 Shoutout to [Vivek](https://twitter.com/viv_boop) for the rec.
 **[Contoured Ear Plugs](https://amzn.to/3KUaSMu) - $18.** Normal earplugs don't fit me that well.
 These fall out every now and then, but I only need them to fall asleep so it's OK.
 **[Mini Sim + Cable Box](https://amzn.to/40sX8Ov) - $10.** Has a SIM switcher, and small adapters nicely laid out.
 I carry this with a few USB to USB C adapters seperately.
 **[Beaded Laptop Wrist Rest](https://amzn.to/3KUfsdA) - $20.** More comfortable for wrists on laptop + I used early in carpal tunnel journey before I discovered Sarno, and now I can't type without them.
 **[Bose 700 Noise Cancelling Headphones](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313.TR12.TRC2.A0.H0.Xlaptop+stand.TRS0&_nkw=bose+700&_sacat=0) - $200.** Can pair to my phone and laptop at once, USB-C charging, excellent active noise cancellation.
-Bought on eBay for a discount, I love my Eclipse colorway.
+The one issue is that on-headphone taps are sometimes either too sensitive or not sensitive enough, but I don't use them much anyways.
+Bought on eBay for a 35% discount, mine is an Eclipse colorway.

-I also have an iPad for notes, and a Kindle Paperwhite Kids for distraction-free books.
+I also have an iPad Air + [Tablet Sleeve](https://amzn.to/3UXD3yr) for notes and extra pockets, and a Kindle Paperwhite Kids for distraction-free books.
 I use Calibre on my laptop to format and load in arbitrary epubs and mobis from online.
-I also use
+I also have an M1 Pro, but since Jony Ive left Apple, they've been getting heavier so I might grab an Air next time I upgrade.

 # Other